-Different Trains 1947 is a collaboration between Ninja Tune's Actress, Jack Barnett (These New Puritans), Indian music producer Sandunes, percussionist Jivraj Singh and vocalist Priya Purushothaman, and filmmakers/artists Iain Forsyth & Jane Pollard, who will perform a new audiovisual composition in response to the events of 1947.
+Different Trains 1947 was a collaboration between Ninja Tune's Actress, Jack Barnett (These New Puritans), Indian music producer Sandunes, percussionist Jivraj Singh and vocalist Priya Purushothaman, and filmmakers/artists Iain Forsyth & Jane Pollard, who performed a new audiovisual composition in response to the events of 1947.

-Though the performances will comprise entirely new work, as a primary source of inspiration the composers have considered the conceptual and formal framework of Different Trains (1988) by the genre-defining minimalist composer Steve Reich.
+Though the performances comprised entirely new work, as a primary source of inspiration the composers considered the conceptual and formal framework of Different Trains (1988) by the genre-defining minimalist composer Steve Reich.

-In addition to archival film footage from the BFI’s National Archive which will be woven through the performances, the composition will include a new set of social archive recordings created in both India and the UK, featuring interviews with those who lived through the events of 1947.
+In addition to archival film footage from the BFI’s National Archive which was woven through the performances, the composition included a new set of social archive recordings created in both India and the UK, featuring interviews with those who lived through the events of 1947.